dotnet/EntityFramework.Docs/entity-framework/core/modeling/dynamic-model.md

 [!code-csharp[Main](../../../samples/core/Modeling/DynamicModel/DynamicModelCacheKeyFactory.cs?name=DynamicModel)]

-If you have to support [Design-time DbContext creation](xref:core/cli/dbcontext-creation)(Needed by, for example, the Migration commands), you have to use the new overload for the Create method.
+Starting with EF Core 6 you have to implement the overload of the Create method that also handles design-time model caching.
 As in the following example:

 [!code-csharp[Main](../../../samples/core/Modeling/DynamicModel/DynamicModelCacheKeyFactoryDesignTimeSupport.cs?name=DynamicModelDesignTimeSupport)]